Other scientists and scholars' introductions, in full length,

 Moses' rebellion, the Israelites, Pharaoh Amenhotep II,

-the exodus from Egypt, Joshua, the pillar of the cloud,
+the Exodus from Egypt, Joshua, the pillar of the cloud,

 pillar of fire, spring sacrifice, the Golden Calf,

-the Ten Commandments, the Levites, Jethro,
+the Ten Commandments, the Levites, Jethro, the desert

-the desert journey, the promised land, Canaan,
+journey, the promised land, Canaan, Jericho,

-Jericho, astronomical mystery, chronology,
+astronomical mystery, chronology, historians of

-historians of antiquity, Sinai, alphabet invention,
+Antiquity, Sinai, alphabet invention, Cadmus,

-Cadmus, cultural history, archaeology,
+cultural history, archaeology, anthropology, religious

-Old Testament, Talmud, Egyptology, Ove von Spaeth,
+Egyptology, Ove von Spaeth, Philo, Josephus,

-Tuthmosis III, Quadesh.
+Petra, Hatshepsut, Thebes, Tuthmosis III, Quadesh.

 * * *